afi3008/cryoSPHERE_afi/README.md

 CryoSPHERE works with two yaml files: one `parameters.yaml` describing the hyperparameters used to train cryoSPHERE and a `image.yaml` file, describing the images in the dataset.
 You can find a commented example of these files in the repository.

 The file `parameters.yaml` describes how to fit a single segmentation for the entire protein.
 The file `parameters_two_segmentation.yaml` describes how you can segment chain A and chain C (for example) only, and how to create a custom starting segmentation and define a custom prior on the segmentation.
 Note that if these custom starting segmentation and prior are not defined, the values of the segmentation are taken so that it is uniform.
-See the class Segmentation in file segmentation.py.
+See the class Segmentation in the file segmentation.py.

 ## Installation